-All students will be given a copy of program syllabus at the time of school orientation.
-Access to the syllabus is also in the Online platform for distance education students.
+All students will have a copy of program syllabus on the first day of class.
+Access to the syllabus is in the Online platform for blended distance education students.

 Re-Admission Policy

 Any student who has previously attended Midwest Institute but did not graduate and re-applies in less than a year will be evaluated by the Campus Director, Director of Education, and Program Director, who will determine if the circumstances and time frame will allow the student to return.
 Any student who returns to the same program after 180 days will be considered a new start and will be subject to charges in addition to the balance from the previous start.
 Returning students are subject to all admissions requirements in effect at the time of re-entry.
 Any student returning after one year may be required to retake previously completed courses.
 All returning students are assessed on an individual basis.
 Students who are terminated must submit a written plan outlining how they will correct the issues that led to the termination.